Ayms/bitcoin-wallets/README.md

 ## Use - Generate wallets

-Output is stored in wallet.txt, all details for the keys is stored in log.txt (recommended to backup somewhere)
+Output is stored in wallet.txt, all details for the keys are stored in log.txt (recommended to backup somewhere)

 	create_wallet(new Buffer('4ecf2e71d567072fe2f9cda40873afcaae4224e3f249018621a90dd43e88f8de','hex')); //see /tests/wallet.txt and compare with original_wallet_dump.txt